-- and short-term requirements for the Release #1 even split into multiple sprints.
+and short-term requirements for Release #1 even split into multiple sprints.

 Agile planning is however based on as late as a possible principle.
 That means: “Do not provide a lot of details for Release #2 or backlog as there will be the changes anyway.“.

-Leading the product development is still necessary if even not more required in agile comparing to traditional project management.
+Leading product development is still necessary if even not more required in agile compared to traditional project management.

 Release Planning in ScrumDesk

-Click PLAN (1) in ScrumDesk left menu for the planning of release and sprints.
+Click PLAN (1) in ScrumDesk’s left menu for the planning of release and sprints.
 The board that appears is split into multiple areas:

-- A user can display up to four columns (5) on the planning board.
-This way is possible to plan the next sprint, the next release and backlog as well.
+A user can display up to four columns (5) on the planning board.
+This way is possible to plan the next sprint, the next release, and the backlog as well.

-- Every release has one box called Icebox (7) by default.
-It holds backlog items product owner wants in particular version, however, she is not decided in which sprint.
+Every release has one box called Icebox (7) by default.
+It holds backlog items the product owner wants in a particular version, however, she is not decided in which sprint.

-- Sprints (9) are displayed as separate box indicating how many sprint items contain, sprint dates and status of the sprint
+Sprints (9) are displayed as separate boxes indicating how many sprint items contain, sprint dates, and status of the sprint

-- RUNNING – an active sprint of items which are developed currently.
+RUNNING – an active sprint of items that are developed currently.

-- Add sprint command (10) will create the new sprint in particular release.
+Add sprint command (10) will create the new sprint in a particular release.

 Add new release and sprint

-As the first step of planning is necessary to add new release by click + button (6).
+As the first step of planning is necessary to add a new release by clicking the + button (6).
 Then the user will be asked about further details necessary for planning.

-- Goal – short description what team wants to achieve at the end of the release.
+Goal – short description of what the team wants to achieve at the end of the release.

-- Start date – the day when release development should starts.
+Start date – the day when release development should start.